![]() deutsches Glossar |

 CONDITIONAL LOCKING

-An interlocking between a switch and a signal in which the locking of
+An interlocking between points and a signal in which the locking of

-the switch by clearing the signal depends on the position of other
+the points by clearing the signal depends on the position of other

 CONDUCTOR